 Difference Between Fastcom: SuperFSCC/4 and Fastcom: FSCC/4

 The SuperFSCC/4 card features bus-mastering DMA; therefore, it greatly decreases the amount of interrupts that must be serviced by the host CPU, thus freeing it up for other activities.
-By utilizing this DMA, the SuperFSCC/4 is able to stream gapless, full duplex data at the full 50 Mbits/s1.
-The standard FSCC/4 card is only able to perform the same task at around 20 Mbits/s.
-The standard card is capable of operating at rates up to 50 Mbits/s with data bursts.
+By utilizing this DMA, the SuperFSCC/4 is able to stream gapless, full duplex data at the full 50 Mbit/s1.
+The standard FSCC/4 card is only able to perform the same task at around 20 Mbit/s.
+The standard card is capable of operating at rates up to 50 Mbit/s with data bursts.
 It cannot sustain higher rates without generating gaps in the data (e.g. idle between frames).

 1This is possible as long as the operating parameters are within reason.
 For instance, you cannot expect to perform continuous, full duplex operation at 50 Mbit/s with 2 byte frames.
 This will require reasonable sized frames with a minimum size of around 1024 bytes.
 If you have any question about whether the card can meet your needs, please contact Technical Support.